 Second or severe flare-ups

 Patients typically start feeling better within weeks.
 A second flare-up can occur, but the timing is different for every patient.
-If suspicion of a recurrent diverticulitis flare is present, we’ll confirm diverticulitis with a CT scan before prescribing the above recommendations.
+If suspicion of a recurrent diverticulitis flare-up is present, we’ll confirm diverticulitis with a CT scan before prescribing the above recommendations.

 If your flare-up presents severe symptoms, you might need to stay in the hospital to get IV fluids and antibiotics.
 Your care team will likely recommend a clear, liquid diet for several days before slowly reintroducing bland foods.